 The Norwegian fjords

-The Norwegian fjords make an impression on all who visit them.
-Cutting in from the sea, through steep mountains rising up to 6,500 feet, some have passages so narrow that, when the ship sails in, you can touch the mountainside with your fingertips.
+The Norwegian fjords make an impression on everyone who visits them.
+Cutting in from the sea, through steep mountains, they have passages so narrow that, when the ship sails in, you can sometimes touch the mountainside with your fingertips.